HSE-Eolang/eo_labs/README.md

 1. The program does not solve the problem at least for some variants of the initial data.
 2. The student can explain the functioning of the program from its source code.

+## Final tasks and tests
+### Tasks
+1. (Easy) Implement an object that sums elements of an int (or float) array.
+Use the reduce attribute object of the array object (i.e., array.reduce).
+2. (Middle) Implement an object that finds the product of integers numbers in an array.
+The object must be recursive.
+3. (Middle+) Implement an object that finds conjunction of booleans in an array using array.reduce.
+The object must short-circuit.
+This means that the reduce object must not compute any sub-conjunctions when the result is obvious (=0).
+Hint: Instead, the reduce object must just pass the answer until the array is processed with no sub-computations.
+4. (Middle++) Implement an object that finds disjunction of booleans in an array.
+The object must be tail-recursive.
+Also, the object must short-circuit.
+This means that the object must not compute any sub-disjunctions when the result is obvious (=1).
+Hint: Instead, the object must just “return” the answer at that point.
+5. (Middle) Implement an object that concatenates strings in an array.
+Use array.reduce.
+Hint: use sprintf.
+6. (Middle) Given an array of float objects representing temperature values in Celsius.
+Implement an object that finds the corresponding array of temperature values in Fahrenheit.
+Use array.map.
+Hint: the formula is (x°C × 9.0/5.0) + 32.0 = y°F
+7. (Middle+) Given an array of ints.
+Implement an object that finds the first (in other words, the leftmost) minimum in the array.
+The object must return another object with two attributes: index and value.
+Use array.reduce.
+8. (Middle++) Given an array of ints and the minimum object from Task 7.
+Implement the removeAt object that removes the element at position index and returns the resulting array.
+Use array.reducei (make sure that you are using reducei, not reduce).
+9. (Hard) Given an array of ints and objects minimum and removeAt from Tasks 7, 8.
+Implement the selection sorting algorithm.
+10. (Easy) Given an array of objects.
+Implement the reverse object that reverses the order of objects from a, b, c, d, …, x, y, z to z, y, x, …, c, b, a.
+The object must be recursive.
+11. (Hard) Make your own .reduce operation for arrays from scratch.
+Implement an object that performs the reduce operation over an array (contents of the array may be of any type).
+Use recursion or tail-recursion.
+12. (Hard) Make your own .map operation for arrays from scratch.
+Implement an object that performs the map operation over an array (contents of the array may be of any type).
+Use recursion or tail-recursion.
+13. (Hard+) Make your own .map operation for arrays from scratch.
+Implement an object that performs the map operation over an array (contents of the array may be of any type).
+Use your own .reduce operation from Task 12 or the standard array.reduce (the choice is up to you and does not matter).
+Do not use recursion of any kind!
+Use only the .reduce operation to implement .map!
+Hint: .reduce transforms arrays (N) to a sole value (1), that’s why it is referred to as N-to-1 transformation operation.
+But nothing stops us to consider the sole output value (1) as another array!

+### Tests
+1. What elemental operation of the EO language may be used for object creation?
+Abstraction.
+Decoration.
+Dataization.
+Application.
+2. What array attributes are normally used to implement N-to-N transformations? array.reduce. array.length. array.empty. array.map.
+array.reducei.
+array.mapi.
+3. What array attributes are normally used to implement N-to-1 transformations? array.reduce. array.length.
+array.empty.
+array.map.
+array.reducei.
+array.mapi.
+4. (Tricky question).
+What array attributes may be possibly used to implement N-to-N transformations? array.reduce. array.length. array.empty. array.map. array.reducei.
+array.mapi.
+5. (Tricky question).
+What array attributes may be possibly used to implement N-to-1 transformations? array.reduce. array.length. array.empty. array.map.
+array.reducei.
+array.mapi.